|More than stocking stuffers|

 When asked whether they will help care for a pet, every young child will say yes, but few can or will actually do it.

-Charlotte Reznick, a UCLA child psychologist, suggests first making sure a child is in the habit of completing other chores by keeping a chart.
+Charlotte Reznick, former UCLA Associate Clinical Professor of Psychology, suggests first making sure a child is in the habit of completing other chores by keeping a chart.

 Here are some guidelines from the American Society for Prevention of Cruelty to Animals on animal care expectations by age: